 Men, women and even children could have their tongues ‘thrust into the cleft stick.’
 In Providence, teachers used a ‘whispering stick’ as a punishment for whispering.
 Disciplinarians tied a wooden gag with holes in it onto a child’s tongue.
 Many children had a cleft stick placed on their tongues ‘for ill words or untimely words in school,’ wrote Earle.

 Branding and Maiming

 Branding and maiming were common Puritan punishments, especially for Quakers.

 Quaker George Bishop gave an account of a Quaker’s treatment in New Haven in New England Judged by the Spirit of the Lord.

 The Drum was Beat, the People gather’d, Norton was fetch’d and stripp’d to the Waste, and set with his back to the Magistrates, and given in their View Thirty-six cruel Stripes with a knotted cord, and his hand made fast in the Stocks where they had set his Body before, and burn’d very deep with a Red-hot Iron with H. for Heresie.

 Massachusetts banned Quakers, and the Puritan punishments for returning were painful.
 Colonial records described in 1657 what should happen to Quakers who came back:

 A Quaker if male for the first offense shall have one of his ears cut off; for the second offense have his other eare cutt off; a woman shalbe severely whipt; for the third offense they, he or she, shall have their tongues bored through with a hot iron.

 Offenders could try to have their Puritan punishments mitigated by seeking the intervention of clergy.
 A counterfeiter in Salem, condemned to death, pleaded for a clergyman to help him.
-He only got only a brand on his hand.
+As a result, he got only a brand on his hand.